 Call our Travel Expert at +91 9902444496

-- Enjoy the vibrant weekend at Hanoi around the Ho Hoan Kiem Lake.
+- Enjoy the vibrant city life at Hanoi around the Ho Hoan Kiem Lake.

 - Enjoy a cruise in the World Heritage (nature) site of Halong Bay – the land of the descending dragons.